Hexmistress Jess is the name I gave myself in 2013, after I had been kicked out of the press I co-founded and named: Headmistress Press.

 And so: Head became synonymous with Hex and Jess (my name) became an obvious and poignant substitution for Press.

-I decided to substitute Hex for Head, and continued the radical substitutive linguistic practices that I started long ago, the ones that are the foundation of the Headmistress Press that Mary Meriam and Risa Denenberg are now running and profiting.
+I decided to substitute Hex for Head, and continued the radical substitutive linguistic practices that I started long ago, the ones that are the foundation of the Headmistress Press that Mary Meriam and Risa Denenberg are now running and from which they are profiting.
 My part in the history of the press will not be erased.

 “Do not go gentle into that good night,